Too Young to Be Sad

 Too Young to Be Sad is the second extended play by Canadian singer Tate McRae.
 It was released on March 26, 2021 by RCA Records.
-The EP was preceded by four singles, with the fifth single released alongside the EP and received positive reviews from critics.
+The EP was preceded by three singles and one promotional single, with the fourth single released alongside the EP and received positive reviews from critics.
 On Spotify, the EP has amassed over one billion streams, making it the most streamed female EP of 2021 on Spotify.

 Background

-McRae had discussed the release of the EP since February 2020, after the release of her debut EP All the Things I Never Said, mentioning that she was in the process of selecting the songs for the EP and planned to release before the end of the year.
+McRae had discussed the release of the EP since February 2020, after the release of her debut EP All the Things I Never Said, mentioning that she was in the process of selecting the songs for the EP and planned to release it before the end of the year.
 However, due to the pandemic which allowed McRae to conduct several virtual writing sessions, the songs comprising the EP constantly shifted with newer songs knocking out older songs, and the release date was pushed to 2021.
 McRae eventually announced the release of the EP in March 2021 alongside her Apple Music Up Next campaign.
 Every song on the EP discusses failed relationships and heartbreak.
 McRae reflected on the title of the EP, noting that she wanted it to contradict the lyrical content of the songs which all deal with intense emotion, demonstrating that there is no need to fixate on heartbreak and drama.
-She noted that, "the title kind of disregards the whole thing but also wraps it up perfectly."
+She noted that, "the title kind of disregards the whole thing but also wraps it up perfectly".
 All the songs on the EP were co-written by McRae, with 50 percent of them written in quarantine.